 - Gratitude and acceptance

-While certain prescribed medications can protect patients from health-related detox complications, this is only the first step in addiction treatment.
+Certain prescribed medications can protect patients from health-related detox complications.
+This is only the first step in addiction treatment.
 If drug and alcohol detox alone were enough to help people get sober permanently, we wouldn’t offer anything else.
 What makes a residential detox program so effective is its ability to help a person transition seamlessly into treatment.
-At Avedis, our detox and residential programs take place under the same roof, so you won’t need to worry about commuting or relocating.
-In addition, the acquaintances you develop during detox often end up becoming lasting friendships.
+At Avedis, our detox and residential programs are under the same roof, so you won’t need to worry about commuting or relocating.
+In addition, the acquaintances you develop during detox often become lasting friendships.

 What Happens in Residential Treatment?

-During residential treatment, you will participate in recovery-centered and individual therapy, 12-step meetings, and process groups.
-We find that a combination of cognitive-behavior therapy coupled with individual counseling sessions helps people develop the tools they need to find meaning and purpose in life.
+You will participate in recovery-centered and individual therapy, 12-step meetings, and process groups during residential treatment.
+We find that combining cognitive-behavior therapy and individual counseling sessions helps people develop the tools they need to find meaning and purpose in life.